FEATURE //

 Do Exactly What You Want, When You Want

-And that segues pretty neatly into my next reason: if you’re traveling solo, you are the boss and decision maker.
-You can get up every morning – or even not get up until the afternoon, if you’re so inclined – and plan your day according to your own whims and fancies.
+And that segues neatly into my next reason: if you’re traveling solo, you are the boss and decision maker.
+You can get up every morning — or afternoon, if you’re so inclined — and plan your day according to your own whims and fancies.
 Want to take in a museum or two?
 Go for it.
-Feel more like having a shopping spree at the local markets?
+Feel more like a shopping spree at the local markets?
 No problem.

 Avoiding the conflict that often comes with traveling with others is another bonus of the solo trip.
 It’s inevitable that spending virtually all your time with another person, even your beloved partner, will produce a few sparks of conflict, especially in the sometimes stressful negotiations of budget travel.
 But most people won’t argue with themselves.